 The getCanonicalPath() method returns the canonical form of this RecordFile object's path name as a string.
 A canonical path name is both absolute and unique.
-The precise definition of the canonical form depends on the file system (see section "File systems" on page 27).
+The precise definition of the canonical form depends on the file system (see section "File systems").